Jugal-Chanda/Snake-Gmae-JS-/README.md

 # Snake Gmae Using Javascript
-This is snake game
+This is snake game.
-Here any one can can play snake gmae by downloading index.html and snake.js files
+Any one can can play snake gmae by downloading index.html and snake.js files and run the index.html file on any browser...